CallumBeaney/blogge/content/blog/structures.md

 <br>

 - {{ image(src="https://steamuserimages-a.akamaihd.net/ugc/27357416059012438/27E90352D4C20238E4D1C99D5AD7742B2D4C94D7/?imw=5000&imh=5000&ima=fit&impolicy=Letterbox&imcolor=%23000000&letterbox=false", position="left" style="width: 100vh;") }}

 <br>

-The solution is obvious:
+The solution is:

 1. Drag the trap directly below the hanging corpse.
 2. Jump onto the rope.
 The combined weight bends the branch, causing the corpse to enter the trap's mouth, releasing the corpse from the rope.
 3. The branch will now raise high enough to let your character swing up to the higher ground.

-Despite my frustration watching the above not being done, the solution is only obvious if you have learned to mentally parse particular elements within a video game's scene as conceptually distinct from that scene's purely decorative elements in their capacity as objects with pre-programmed properties and interactions functioning as part of a discrete and rigid puzzle system of interactions between different such objects.
+Despite my frustration watching the above not being done, the solution is only obvious if you have learned to mentally parse particular elements within a video game's scene as conceptually distinct from that scene's purely decorative elements in their capacity as objects with pre-programmed properties and behaviours as part of a discrete and rigid puzzle system of interactions between different such objects.

 Not knowing such a logic, being unfamiliar with WASD controls, and not knowing just how limited the set of controllable behaviours the player character possesses are, what she speculated might be possible in the gameworld and therefore viable as a way to approach the problem, was unbounded.
 Things like: trying to climb up the edge of the cliff from its base; trying to enter the background and climb up the tree that way; climbing up nearby trees in the foreground to find a path through the tree branches, trying to drag large stones that were actually just part of the environmental foreground graphics.